-In a fixed-term lease with a specified ending date that falls within the first year of occupancy, unless exempt from payment of city relocation fees, you must follow this process - even if you've already offered to renew and even if both parties wish to allow the agreement to go month-to-month:
+In a fixed-term lease with a specified ending date that falls within the first year of occupancy, unless exempt from payment of city relocation fees, you must follow this process:

 - 1. At least 90 days prior to the specified ending date of the fixed term, provide the tenant with a written statement informing them of their right to receive relocation assistance and the means for eligibility.
 The city has a form on their website.
 I recommend that you provide the form at the time of lease up, so you don't forget. - 2.
 For the tenant to be eligible to receive relocation assistance, the Tenant must, at least 60 days prior to the specified ending date of the fixed term provide you with written notice of their desire to renew the fixed term agreement. - 3.
 Within 30 days of the written notice from the tenant, you must either: - (1) Provide the tenant with written notice that you are declining to renew the lease and pay the tenant two month's rent as a relocation assistance or; - (2) Provide the tenant with written notice that you agree to renew the lease.
 There is no specified term stated for length of lease renewal, but the lease renewal terms may not be a "substantial change" from the existing terms. - a.
 Substantial change means a change of terms from those included in a prior rental agreement between a landlord and tenant that substantially disadvantages the tenant, and the landlord does not provide for a commensurate decrease in rent.
-Examples of substantial changes to a rental agreement include but are not limited to: tenant responsibility for payment of utilities previously included in the monthly rent; tenant responsibility for payment for a parking spot previously included in the monthly rent; landlord no longer allowing pets to occupy the dwelling unit; reduction of space available for tenant use; reduction of amenities available for tenant use; and removal of furnishings from furnished units.

-4. A tenant who has received relocation assistance and either agrees to the landlord's conditions of renewal or remains in the dwelling unit after you decline to renew and serve notice terminating their tenancy, must immediately repay the relocation assistance.
+Examples of substantial changes to a rental agreement include but are not limited to: tenant responsibility for payment of utilities previously included in the monthly rent; tenant responsibility for payment for a parking spot previously included in the monthly rent; landlord no longer allowing pets to occupy the dwelling unit; reduction of space available for tenant use; reduction of amenities available for tenant use; and removal of furnishings from furnished units. - 4.
+A tenant who has received relocation assistance and either agrees to the landlord's conditions of renewal or remains in the dwelling unit after you decline to renew and serve notice terminating their tenancy, must immediately repay the relocation assistance.